ifmo-ctd-2012-networks/labs/GeorgeAgapov/spec/jitterbug.md

    * No node can be deleted from the list
       * Dead nodes are handled via penalties
    * Up-to-date version of node list is transferred with token

- * Messages are enumerated, algo maintains chains of messages with sequent numbers with no repeats
+Also, with proper decision function supplied (see *token_pass* procedure description), algo maintains following out-of-box:

+ * Sequent calculations without interruptions and downgrades to prior values
    * Generally, algo tries to maintain a single chain, but eventually extra chains may arise
-   * For any message, sequence of preceeding messages can be strictly determined
-   * This sequence is distributed and can be determined only by getting information from all nodes, occured in communication
+   * When structure of ring is modified (merging with other ring with ad-hoc message sequence, token holder death) and there are more than one message sequence, algo correclty decides, which sequence is to be continued
+     * this decision relies on aforementioned decision function, supplied by application

 By initial design, algo supports up to 2^14 participants, but it can be easily adjusted for bigger amount.